eoinkelly/notes/javascript/es6/generators.md

 * `yield someValue` is an expression that pauses the generator and can send a value out of it
 * the value comes out wrapped in an object of the form `{ value: "theValue", done: false }`

-Pumping values into the generator
+You can pass values into the generator for it's next run e.g.

 * `iterator.next(someIncomingValue)`
 * next is used to run the generator until the next yield